chatwoot/docs/docs/product/channels/live-chat/sdk/setup.md

 ### Enable popout window

-Inorder to enable the popout window, add the following configuration to `chatwootSettings`.
+In order to enable the popout window, add the following configuration to `chatwootSettings`.
 This option is disabled by default.

 ```js
 window.chatwootSettings = {